yhegab/helloyoussef.net/public/blog/negotiating.md

 #### Microsoft

 This offer was for the commerce+ecosystems business group and was based in Redmond, Washington.
-The interview process was a phone and 4 round final; all five of these had a strong behavioural component and around 20 minutes of solving straightforward leetcode easy level questions:
+The interview process was a phone screen and 4 round final; all five of these had a strong behavioural component and around 20 minutes of solving straightforward leetcode easy level questions:

 Base Salary: $112,500\
 Equity: $120,000 vesting equally over 4 years\